 That being said, we don’t often get callouts for cylindricity at Metal Cutting.
 Our customers are far more concerned with tight tolerance diameters and characteristics such as parallelism, angles, and burr-free, perpendicular end cuts.

 However, if you hold a tight diameter tolerance along the entire length of a rod or tube — as we typically do here at Metal Cutting — chances are good that it will also be suitably cylindrical.

 Remember, though, that in addition to measuring a rod or tube diameter at different points along its entire length, it is important to look at the part’s straightness — that is, how the part rotates on its axis at different points — if you want to be absolutely sure it is cylindrical.
 If the part is not sufficiently cylindrical, it will not rotate on its axis.

 For the Best Results, Call It Out!

-For more tips on how to maximize the accuracy of your project quotes and manage your total parts cost, download our free guide, How to Fine-Tune Your Quote Request to Your Maximum Advantage: Frequently Asked Questions in Small Parts Sourcing.
+For tips on how to maximize the accuracy of your project quotes and optimize part production, download our free guide, How to Fine-Tune Your Quote Request to Your Maximum Advantage: Frequently Asked Questions in Small Parts Sourcing.